Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ![Cuis Window](LayoutTour/Cuis-009.png)

-Let's change the LayoutMorph to be a row instead of a column.
-Select Direction Row and click Update.
+Let's change the LayoutMorph to be a column instead of a row.
+Select Direction Column and click Update.

 ![Cuis Window](LayoutTour/Cuis-010.png)